Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 **convert = _float_**
 How many millimeters does the VSM motor move when it moves 1 in motor coordinates.

-**stepsize = _float_**
+**mmextrapol = _float_**
-How far does the motor move between points (in motor coordinates)?

-**extrapolstep = _int_**
-If fit=yes, how many steps should be extrapolated in plot (in steps, not in motor coordinates) I recommend you start with this set to 0 and then see how that looks first.
+If fit=yes, how far should the fit be extrapolated (in mm) I recommend you start with this set to 0 and then see how that looks first.
+And if it looks safe turn this up a bit.
+Note that this variable also controls the limits of the x-axis.

-**endstep = _float_**
-Where does the position loop end (in motor coordinates)?
-This is used to remove points beyond endstep if 'remove_excess' is enabled

-**beginstep = _float_**
-Where does the position loop begin (in motor coordinates)?
-It is assumed the first peak is going to be here, if there was no peak at the first position set this to wherever the first peak did occur.

-**numstep = _int_**
-How many steps where there in the position loop?
-This is not used at the moment.

 **stepdur = _float_**
 How long does the VSM vibrate at one position (in seconds)?